Bosporus: Villages

 The shores of the Bosporus were once lined with small fishing villages that had grown up since Byzantine times but really came into their own in the 19th century.
 Until the early 20th century most were only accessible by boat (known as caiques) along the Bosporus since there were no coast roads.
-Today the villages are no more than suburbs of Greater Istanbul but many retain the memory of their original village status in the suffix '-köy (village' to their names. e.g. Ortaköy, Yeniköy, Arnavutköy, Çengelköy and Vaniköy.
+Today the villages are no more than suburbs of Greater Istanbul but many retain the memory of their original village status in the suffix -köy ('village') to their names. e.g. Ortaköy, Yeniköy, Arnavutköy, Çengelköy and Vaniköy.
 These villages often had distinct identities associated with agriculture: Arnavutköy, for example, was associated with strawberry-growing while Çengelköy was famous for its sweet cucumbers.

-History
+Human history

 As part of the only passage between the Black Sea and the Mediterranean, the Bosporus has always been of great importance from a commercial and military point of view, and it remains strategically important today.
 It is a major sea access route for numerous countries, including Russia and Ukraine.
 Control over it has been an objective of a number of conflicts in modern history, notably the Russo-Turkish War (1877–78), as well as of the attack of the Allied Powers on the Dardanelles during the 1915 Battle of Gallipoli in the course of World War I. In 2022 during the Russian invasion of Ukraine the Bosporus' importance as a route by which grain reached the world was thrown into sharp profile.